 Bluetooth was initially designed to replace cables and eliminate that ghastly tangle of cables around every consumer’s computer desk.
 When you consider that everyone has a PC, mouse, keyboard, monitor, printer, scanner, and several other devices, this means lots of cables.

-Wii-Fi was created to establish computer networks without the hassle of installing miles of wires.
-This allowed both consumers and businesses to set up these networks quickly and their associated devices anywhere they desired.
+Wi-Fi was created to establish computer networks without the hassle of installing miles of wires.
+This allowed consumers and businesses to set up these networks quickly and their associated devices anywhere they desired.

-Another way to distinguish Wi-Fi and Bluetooth from one another is by considering what each of them has replaced.
-This is what truly determines the value in their respective applications:
+Another way to distinguish Wi-Fi and Bluetooth from one another is by considering what each has replaced.
+This is what truly determines the value of their respective applications:

 Bluetooth replaces IrDA.
 Bluetooth technology also replaced previous wireless technology. — that technology is known as Infrared Data Association (IrDA) wireless technology.
-Many people are not aware that this technology is found on many laptops, printers, and even some PDAs.
+Many people are unaware that this technology is found on many laptops, printers, and even PDAs.

-One big reason for using IrDA is because IR signals are quite secure and are not affected by radio frequency interference.
+One big reason for using IrDA is that IR signals are pretty secure and are not affected by radio frequency interference.
 However, the biggest headache with using IrDA was that it needs line of sight proximity to be used on any device.

-Your TV remote also uses this technology – which is why you have to point it directly at your TV for it to work correctly.
+Your TV remote also uses this technology, so you have to point it directly at your TV for it to work correctly.
 While it works fine for your TV, it’s a hassle for many other applications.
 Since Bluetooth employs radio waves instead of light waves, it doesn’t need line-of-sight access.

 As you can see, these two technologies work very well in tandem.
 Both of them can offer wireless access to LANs in their own unique way – which includes Internet access.
-And Bluetooth can even provide access to the Public Switched Telephone Network (PSTN), which is also called the phone system, and various mobile telephone networks.
+And Bluetooth can even provide access to the Public Switched Telephone Network (PSTN), also called the phone system and various mobile telephone networks.

-Bluetooth quickly provides many hands-free options to each individual user, while Wi-Fi works alongside connecting countless users in a network.
-It would be hard to find a more efficient team as you set up and design your smart home.
+Bluetooth quickly provides many hands-free options to each user, while Wi-Fi works alongside connecting countless users in a network.
+Finding a more efficient team as you set up and design your smart home would be hard.